What is plastic recycling?

 Article 3(17), Waste Framework Directive

-What is recycling process?
+What is the recycling process?

 There are two main categories of technologies for plastic recycling: